svermeulen/Yazef/CONTRIBUTING.md

-# Contributing to Extenject
+# Contributing to Yazef

-:+1::tada: **First off, thank you for considering to contribute to Extenject.** :tada::+1:
+:+1::tada: **First off, thank you for considering to contribute to Yazef.** :tada::+1:

-The following is a set of guidelines for contributing to Extenject and its packages, which are hosted in [Extenject](https://github.com/svermeulen/Extenject) on GitHub.
+The following is a set of guidelines for contributing to Yazef and its packages, which are hosted in [Yazef](https://github.com/svermeulen/Yazef) on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Table of Contents